SanLuisObispoMom.com

 • Remember to leave your eye or sun glasses in your bag and don't wear them as you go down any of the waterslides.
 My husband lost his as he was going down the water slide.

-• Parking was $10 per car for entering the Lopez Lake park so make sure to account that to your budget.
-You will be passing a lot of farms along the way and won't see a gas station so gas or charge up ahead of time.
+• Parking was $10 per car for entering the Lopez Lake Recreation Area so make sure to account that to your budget.
+You will be passing a lot of farms along the way to get to Lopez Lake and won't see a gas station for miles, so gas or charge up ahead of time.

 • Lay out your towels flat on your chairs while you are not using them.
 You will enjoy the warmth and dryness of those towels from the sun if it's a hot day, when you're ready to dry up.
 It is a wonderful comfort.